lewis-wow/Kiq/README.md

 ## What about speeeeeeed?
 Kiq.js is faster than libraries that doing same thing like React.js, Vue.js, etc...
-Every test has 2x warmup run.
+Every test has 2x warmup run and every row (component) is keyed.

 Create 1000 rows on 8gb ram, no throttling - Kiq.js: 257ms, React.js: 425ms
 Remove 1000 rows - Kiq.js: 39ms, React.js: 55ms